utrains/Automate-the-deployment-of-a-NodeJS-Application-on-AWS-with-GithubActions/README.md

 ![image](https://github.com/user-attachments/assets/c4b59f69-7ac6-443d-9238-d922a99a0408)

 ### Basic OIDC Features in This Project

-Secure Identity Verification
-GitHub Actions proves its identity to AWS using OIDC — no AWS keys needed.
+**1. Secure Identity Verification:** GitHub Actions proves its identity to AWS using OIDC — no AWS keys needed.

-No Secret Storage
-We don’t store AWS credentials in GitHub.
+**2. No Secret Storage:** We don’t store AWS credentials in GitHub.
 OIDC gives GitHub a short-lived token at runtime.

-Short-Lived ID Tokens
-GitHub gets a temporary token that AWS trusts to allow actions like deploying to ECS.
+**3. Short-Lived ID Tokens:** GitHub gets a temporary token that AWS trusts to allow actions like deploying to ECS.

-Built on OAuth 2.0
-OIDC uses the security model of OAuth to safely pass identity info between GitHub and AWS.

-Trusted Login Flow
-AWS acts as the relying party and only allows access if the token comes from GitHub's trusted OIDC provider.
+**4. Trusted Login Flow:** AWS acts as the relying party and only allows access if the token comes from GitHub's trusted OIDC provider.

 ## Repository structure

 This repository contains the Node.js application that will be deployed in AWS.
 Here is a brief description of the overall structure:
 - **.github/workflows** directory: contains the github action workflow that will be use to automate the provisioning of the various components of the infrastructure and the deployment the application.
-- **bakend:** Contains the code for the backend of the application with the corresponding Dockerfile
+- **backend:** Contains the code for the backend of the application with the corresponding Dockerfile
 - **frontend:** Contains the code for the frontend of the app (Reactjs) with the corresponding Dockerfile
 - **infra:** Contains the Terraform code to deploy the infrastructure that will host the application in AWS
 - **ecs-deployment:** Contains the Terraform code used to deploy the ECS tasks definitions and services for the app